Saraphite/CloakId/README.md

 - **Type safety**: Compile-time type checking with support for all numeric types
 - **Nullable support**: Full support for nullable numeric types

+## Why This Library Is Useful

+While CloakId is **not a substitute for proper security measures** like Role-Based Access Control (RBAC), authentication, and authorization, it provides valuable protection against information disclosure and business intelligence gathering.

+### Business Intelligence Protection

+**The German Tank Problem**: During WWII, Allied forces estimated German tank production by analyzing captured tank serial numbers.
+By observing the highest serial number and using statistical analysis, they could accurately determine total production numbers and manufacturing rates.
+This same principle applies to modern web applications.

+### Real-World Scenarios

+**Competitor Analysis**:
+- A competitor signs up for your service and receives user ID `12345`
+- One month later, they create another account and receive user ID `15678`
+- **Without obfuscation**: They now know you gained ~3,333 users that month
+- **With CloakId**: They see IDs like `A6das1` and `xnF9Hu` - no business intelligence can be extracted

+**Resource Enumeration**:
+- Attackers often probe sequential IDs to map your system: `/api/users/1`, `/api/users/2`, etc.
+- **Without obfuscation**: Reveals total user count, active vs. deleted accounts, growth patterns
+- **With CloakId**: Each ID appears random, preventing systematic enumeration

+### Security Through Defense in Depth

+CloakId adds an important layer to your security strategy:

+1. **Primary Security**: RBAC, authentication, authorization (always required)
+2. **Secondary Security**: CloakId obfuscation (makes attacks harder)
+3. **Monitoring**: Track suspicious patterns in your metrics

+### What CloakId Prevents

+- **Business intelligence gathering** by competitors
+- **Growth rate analysis** through sequential ID observation
+- **Database size estimation** via highest observed IDs
+- **Resource enumeration attacks** using predictable patterns
+- **Information leakage** about internal system architecture

+### What CloakId Does NOT Provide

+- **Authentication or authorization** - you still need proper access controls
+- **Cryptographic security** - this is obfuscation, not encryption
+- **Protection against authorized users** - valid users can still access their permitted data

+**Remember**: CloakId is about making unauthorized reconnaissance significantly more difficult, not replacing fundamental security practices.

 ## Quick Start

 ### 1. Install packages